Whether you are a part-time blogger or a full-time blogger, you should produce content that has proven to work and will work.

 Use these tools to make visual content to your blog articles:

 - Crello — Design beautiful graphics, including infographics, animated images (GIF), charts & tables, and more.

 - Offeo — Make agency-style animated videos online.

 - Stencil — Create custom picture quotes, graphics, and more.
 It is a very simple tool, but I find it’s very useful.
 Read this review of Stencil to find out how to use it properly.

 #4: Proper grammar

 As a blogger, you should practice major grammatical rules.
-After proofread your blog post, ask these questions yourself.
+After proofreading your blog post, ask these questions yourself.

-- Have I used any passive voice sentence?
+- Have I used any passive voice sentences?
 If used, can’t I turn it into the active voice?

 - Does my article have punctuation errors?

 - Can a five-grade student read my content?